dugoh/nullmodem/README.md

 Notes/disclaimer:

-This was my first attempt at kernel hacking.
-Likewise I did not do any extensive stability testing.
-If it fails for you - bad luck :)
-Well, you can contact me, and I might try and find a fix.
-But, I wrote this quite some time ago, and I don't remember everything about writing kernel drivers, or which features this driver may be lacking.
-I apologize if the code style does not conform to any linux kernel coding rules.
+This does not conform to any linux kernel coding standard.

 If anyone of the kernel staff wants to include this in the kernel distribution as an experimental driver, please go ahead.
-Maybe this thing will come to life and/or find a new maintainer.
+Maybe this thing will come to life.

-That said, may it be useful to you!

-Peter Remmers
-pitti98@googlemail.com